Graygzou/graygzou.github.io/jekyll/collections/blog/_posts/2019-10-09-summary-of-my-first-participation-of-advent-of-code-2018.markdown

 In fact, sometimes puzzles were easy to solve with a bit of abtraction.
 And, it's not something really straight forward in lua.

-2) I'd something did "reinvent the wheel".
-Like sorting an array with a bubble sort.
+2) I've sometimes "re-invented the wheel".
+Like coding sorting an array with a bubble sort which is a basic compute science exercise and is part of most array/vector libraries (contains at least a `sort()` method).
 Or even apply a function to all element of an array.
 Those things require extra work compare to a language that already offers helpers functions to do it.

 ### Overcome Lua weaknesses